 In order to get the prosecutor to agree to change the no contact order, we will need to get in touch with the alleged victim and get their side of the story.
 From there, we will make decisions about the best way to convince the prosecutor to agree to change the no contact order.

 In most cases, if the alleged victim says what we need them to say (and there are very specific things we will need them to say), the prosecutor will agree to modify the no contact order and change it to no violent contact.
 If they agree, we will draft a Motion, have the prosecutor sign it, and walk it personally to the Judge with an Order.
 Once the Judge signs that Order, you will be back in your home that same day.

 What if the prosecutor won’t agree to change the no contact order?

 Depending on the facts of the case, and on whether our client has any prior arrests for Domestic Violence, sometimes the prosecutor will object to lifting the no contact order.
 If they object, we will file a Motion setting a hearing before the Judge.
 Then it will be up to the Judge to decide whether it is appropriate to change the contact order.
 Both of our domestic violence Judges in Fort Walton Beach, Judge Grinsted and Judge Mason, are very fair and will listen to our side before making a decision.
 It will also help a lot if the alleged victim is present in court and is willing to go on the record requesting contact.

 Call a Fort Walton Beach Domestic Violence Attorney for Answers

-As I said earlier, I know you are anxious to get home and start putting the pieces back together.
-Once you call me, we will get started immediately taking the necessary steps to getting your no contact order lifted so you can move back home.
+As I said earlier, we know you are anxious to get home and start putting the pieces back together.
+We are ready to get started immediately taking the necessary steps to getting your no contact order lifted so you can move back home.

 If you are ready to put a professional Domestic Violence attorney to work for you, call Flaherty Defense Firm at (850) 243-6097.
 The call is free, and we are available 24/7.